Helsinki commuter rail: 1990s

-With the 1990s, the first common transport ticket system came to use in Greater Helsinki.
+With the 1990s, the first common transport ticket system came to use in the Helsinki metropolitan area.
 YTV – the capital region commission for transport and environment, a partial precursor of HSL – took over ticket sales and inspections in the four capital region municipalities, former VR zones A and B.

 In 1991, the Martinlaakso Line became the Vantaankoski Line after being extended one station further to Vantaankoski station.
 The Coastal Line was electrified up to Karis station in 1993 and another track of the Kerava Urban Line reached Tikkurila station in 1996.